 B. Brent Black

 This was the first (and is still the only) large format “coffee table” book about Panama hats.
 Naturally, I was pleased and flattered to be asked by the French publishers to write the Preface.
 The book was published in French, English, and Spanish.
-It’s a good book and is now out of print.
-Used copies are sometimes available on eBay and Amazon.com.
+It's a good book and is now in its third printing.
+New first editions are selling for about a thousand dollars.

-When the publisher sent me a complimentary copy, I was distressed to discover that the French editor had “corrected” my English, resulting in a few changed meanings, syntax and grammar errors.
-It looked, in several places, as if it had been translated into French and then back into English.
+When the publisher sent me a complimentary copy, I discovered that the French editor had “corrected” my English.
 In the version above, I have returned to my original text.